lucidfort/qualinova-frontend/.github/ISSUE_TEMPLATE/feature_template.md

 - What is the feature?
 - Why should it be added?
 How will it benefit users or the project?

-### Use cases / User Stories
-Describe specific use cases or user stories that this feature should address.
-This will help in understanding how the feature fits into the broader context of the project.

-- **Example Use Case 1**: Describe how users will interact with this feature.
-- **Example Use Case 2**: Provide specific examples of scenarios where this feature is useful.

 ### Expected Behavior
 What should the behavior be when this feature is implemented?
 Provide a detailed description of how you envision the feature working.